1124jaewookim/towards-generalizable-scene-change-detection/README.md

 ## 🎨 Demo
 To be updated.

+## 🏃‍♂️ Testing on your image pairs
+To be updated.

 ## 📃 Citation
 If you find the work useful for your research, please cite: